Who is this course for?

 - Advanced Craft Qualifications in the Building Trades – Inexperienced candidates with under five years of post qualification responsible experience will be considered with an approved Technician “Top-up” course and an undertaking to complete additional “Supporting Studies” during the programme.
 If the “Top-up” is in the form of a Subsidiary Diploma a D Profile is required.

 How long is this course?

-The programme will be a minimum of two years duration on a Day Release and Evening Class basis commencing September/October 2018 from 8.30am to 5.30pm (day in College to be advised).
+The programme will be a minimum of two years duration on a Day Release and Evening Class basis commencing September 2023 from 8.30am to 5.30pm (day in College to be advised).
 Candidates will need approval and support from their employers to attend on the relevant day.

 What will I study on this course?

 The following units will form the matrix for the HNC (Diploma):